The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 This is a Grade 6 moderate holiday which includes full day walks with appreciable amounts of ascent and descent with walks in some remote areas.
 The paths are mostly good, but there may be some steep and rough ground and walking close to the coast.
 Some parts would be problematic if you suffer with severe vertigo.
 Walks will be across moorland and coastal walks with some inland sections.

 Walks will be between 10 and 12 miles.
-Whilst the highest point reached is only 350m, the undulating terrain means that the cumulative ascent and descent on a couple of days will be around 700m.
+Whilst the highest point reached is only 350m, the undulating terrain means that both the cumulative ascent and descent on a couple of days will be in excess of 500m.

 This holiday is based at the termini of two first-class walking routes: the newly opened Ceredigion Coastal Path and the Pembrokeshire Coast Path running through the linear Pembrokeshire Coast National Park.
 Inland we can walk in the Preseli Mountains or explore the Teifi estuary.